BuidlGuidl/oracle-challenge/README.md

 - Basic oracle contract that allows price updates from the contract owner (We have commented out the onlyOwner modifier to allow you to impersonate the owner)

-- Each SimpleOracle represents one trusted data source
+- Each SimpleOracle instance represents one trusted data source

 2. 🏛️ **WhitelistOracle (`WhitelistOracle.sol`)**